Don’t park a commercial vehicle overnight in a NYC residential neighborhood

-Our friend Joe eked out a few bucks making deliveries with his commercial truck in NYC.
-There isn’t a lot of profit built during these difficult economic times.
+Our friend Joe squeezed out a few bucks making deliveries with his commercial truck in NYC.
+There isn’t a lot of profit built into a delivery during these difficult economic times.
 Every penny counts; and one $115 NYC parking ticket can be the difference between a winning and losing day.

 So far, today is a win.
 Unfortunately, Joe’s luck is about to change.

-No person shall park a commercial vehicle on a residential street between 9:00 P.M. and 5:00 A.M.
+No person shall park a commercial vehicle overnight in NYC on a residential street between 9:00 P.M. and 5:00 A.M.

 The prohibition against parking on a residential street between 9:00 P.M.-5:00 A.M. contained in 34 RCNY 4-08(k)(6) raises a major headache: